rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Finance from Unitec Institute of Technology and Masters of Commercial Law from University of Auckland.
 He completed his Chartered Accountancy from Chartered Accountants Australia and New Zealand.
-Prior to Samagra, Ankur worked with Michael & Susan Dell Foundation, leading the health and education portfolios.
+Prior to Samagra, Ankur worked with Michael & Susan Dell Foundation, leading their health and education portfolios.
 He was involved in conceptualizing large-scale programmes and created a roadmap for future investments in these sectors.
       Previously, he has held senior roles in PwC and Zuna Capital in India,